310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% img /img/es/eventstory/aquarium/aquarium1_1.jpg %}

 {% bubble Madara %}
-Hmhmhmm~♪
+<em><th>(Humming)</th></em> Hmhmhmm~♪

-*Blue skies and a clear sun!* The morning feels great!
+*Blue skies and a clear sun!* The morning feels greaaat!
 I feel the energy just gushing right out of me!
-It’s making me wanna run around all over!
+It’s making me wanna run around aaall over!

-<th>(Other than that one specific thing, I don’t have any urgent work to do, so maybe I’ll go to the track field club to use up some energy on practice.)</th>
+<th>(Other than that one specific thing, I don’t have any urgent work to do, so maaaybe I’ll go to the Track & Field Club to use up some energy on practice.)</th>

-<th>(*Is* there practice for the club today?)</th>
+<th>(Actually, *is* there practice for the club today?)</th>

-<th>(Maybe I can check from the window…?
-Hmm… I’ve been hearing music for a while now, so does that mean people have been participating in a DreamFes on their holiday?)</th>
+<th>(Maaaybe I can check from the window…?
+Hmm… I’ve been hearing music for a while now, sooo does that mean people have been participating in a DreamFes on their holiday?)</th>

 <th>(Everyone’s motivated!
 That’s good, that’s great!
-But there’s a stage installed on the grounds, so I’d be in their way if I tried to run through, huh?)</th>
+But there’s a stage installed on the grounds, sooo I’d be in their way if I tried to run through, huh?)</th>

 <th>(Hmm, what to do…)</th>

 …Hm?
 Hiii—Hahaha!! ☆ Heeey, who's the naughty kid poking Mama’s sides!?

-Ohh, it’s you, Anzu-san!
+Ohh, it’s you, Anzu-saaan!
 You’re tiny and I couldn’t see you, so I didn’t notice you were there!
-You should make your presence much stronger!
+You should make your presence muuuch stronger!

 Shout out that you’re here!
 Starting with a really energetic greeting!

 Come now!
 Let’s do it together!
-Good moooorniiiiiiiiiing!! ☆
+Good moooorniiiiiiing!! ☆

 Hmm?
 What is it?
 Are you gonna say, “Anyone is tiny next to you”?
 Or “Please don’t be noisy in the corridors”?
 Or maybe “You’re energetic right from the morning”?

-You gotta tell me clearly!
+You gotta tell me cleaaarly!
 Or it won’t reach Mama’s heart!
 Hahahaha! ☆

 …Oh.
 You look like you’re in a rush.
 Guess I shouldn’t bother you with random chitchat.
 Are you trying to put up those posters on the bulletin board?

-And I’ve been standing infront of it, so I’ve been in your way, huh?
-Hahaha, the mystery has been solved!
+And I’ve been standing in front of it, so I’ve been in your way, huh?
+Hahaha, the mystery has been sooolved!

 Aaalright!
-Mama’s free right now, so Mama will put them up for you instead!
+Mama’s free right now, so Mama will put them up for you insteaaad!

-You have something you gotta hurry off to do, right?
+You have something you gotta hurry off to do, riiight?
 So you should be going~♪

 Huh?
 How did I figure it out?

 That’s a good joke!
-I’ve known you long enough that I can tell just from looking at your face!
+I’ve known you looong enough that I can tell just from looking at your face!
 Hahaha!

-Besides, you’re looking a little prettier today… You usually don’t wear makeup, but could it be that you’re wearing a little right now?
+Besides, you’re looking a liiittle prettier today… You uuusually don’t wear makeup, but could it be that you’re wearing a little right now?

 Ho<em>ho</em>, could you be going to a *date?* ♪

 I’m interested!
-Who’s it with?
-Tell Mama your secret ☆
+Whooo’s it with?
+Tell Mama your secret! ☆

 Ah!
 Hey, wait!
 Don’t just dash away!

-But man, I’m feeling kinda emotional… So Anzu-san has reached *that* time of age, I see…♪ Time flies by so fast!
+But man, I’m feeling kiiinda emotional… So Anzu-san has reached *that* time of age, I see…♪ Time flies by sooo fast!

 <th>(Hahaha.
 She covered her ears and ran away immediately…)</th>

-<th>(She’s always been pretty shy… Well, it’s more like she really can’t handle this kind of thing.)</th>
+<th>(She’s aaalways been pretty shy… Well, it’s more like she just reaaally can’t handle this kind of thing.)</th>

-<th>(I think Anzu-san has a complicated family or something… Maybe they have a narrow view about it so she feels like it’s something to be avoided.)</th>
+<th>(I think Anzu-san has a complicated family or something… Maybe they have a narrow view about it, sooo she feels like it’s something to be avoided.)</th>

-<th>(But I’d be glad for her if she could fall in love with someone great and kind, who could help her overcome those complex feelings regarding love.)</th>
+<th>(I’d be glad for her if she could fall in love with someone great and kind, who could help her overcome those complex feelings regarding love, buuut…)</th>

-<th>(Everyone treats her as sacred, but I guess it’s more like both her and the other side are holding back from each other.)</th>
+<th>(Everyone treats her as sacred, but I guess it’s more liiike, both her and the other side are holding back from each other.)</th>

 <th>(I wonder if there’s someone out there who wouldn’t put her on a pedestal like that…)</th>